-Jonathan Whitcomb, an avid advocate of the New Guinea pterosaur claims, does provide some photos, but they are of the witnesses, not the creatures or their tracks.
-On his website "Pterosaurs Still Living" Whitcomb recounts several local interviews.
-After retracting some claims from earlier interviews, such as a false report about multiple pterodactyls being seen at once (which he attributes to language and translation difficulties) Whitcomb indicates that the consensus of local testimonies indicates a single, primarily nocturnal rhamphorhynchid pterosaur species with a wing span of 20 to 25 feet, which often uses bioluminescent lights while flying and fishing.
+Jonathan Whitcomb of California, who describes himself as a "foresensice videographer", traveled to Papua New Guinea in 2004 after reading about Baugh and Nation's initial expeditions.
+Whitcomb did obtain some clear video and photos; however, they are of local "witnesses" not the creatures in question.
+On one of his websites called "Pterosaurs Still Living" Whitcomb recounts several interviews with local residents.
+After retracting some claims from earlier interviews, such as a false report about multiple pterodactyls being seen at once (which he attributes to language and translation difficulties) Whitcomb indicates that the consensus of local testimonies indicates a single, primarily nocturnal rhamphorhynchid pterosaur species having a wing span of 20 to 25 feet, which often uses bioluminescent lights while flying and fishing.
 Whitcomb describes how he used a knife to draw in the sand, in order to help a witness named Gideon identify the creature.
 After drawing a pointed head-like shape, Gideon "continued drawing the body and wings."
 Whitcomb remarks in that the drawing is "not visually accurate as he [Gideon] is not a realistic artist."
-No offense to Whitcomb, but judging from the crudeness of the portion drawn by himself, neither is he.
+No offense to Whitcomb, but judging from the portion drawn by himself, neither is he.

 Whitcomb's site also displays photos of some museum artworks from the area.
 One captions asks how these carvings might relate to the creature sightings.
 However, a likely answer is revealed in another caption, which acknowledges, "The artistic representations do not necessarily closely resemble any pterosaur."
 Indeed, one could as easily interpret the artwork as composite of several known creatures or mythical/spiritual beings (demons, dragons, etc), so the potential significance to the Ropen creature seems tenuous at best.